publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schXII/ptB/m__us_usc_t42_s300g–1.md

     “(3) The interim primary regulations first promulgated under paragraph (1) shall take effect eighteen months after the date of their promulgation.”

     Subsec. (b)(1).
 [Pub.
-L. 99–339, § 101(b)][/us/pl/99/339/s101/b], substituted provisions establishing standard setting schedules and deadlines for provisions relating to establishment of maximum contaminant levels and a list of contaminants with adverse effect but of undetermined levels.
+L. 99–339][/us/pl/99/339], § 101(b), substituted provisions establishing standard setting schedules and deadlines for provisions relating to establishment of maximum contaminant levels and a list of contaminants with adverse effect but of undetermined levels.

     Subsec. (b)(2).
 [Pub.
-L. 99–339, § 101(b)][/us/pl/99/339/s101/b], substituted provisions authorizing the Administrator to substitute contaminants for those referred to in par.
+L. 99–339][/us/pl/99/339], § 101(b), substituted provisions authorizing the Administrator to substitute contaminants for those referred to in par.
 (1) and to supply a list of the contaminants proposed for substitution, with the decision of the Administrator to regulate such contaminant not subject to judicial review, for provisions which authorized the Administrator to publish in the Federal Register proposed revised national interim primary drinking water regulations and 180 days after the date of such proposed regulations to promulgate such revised regulations with modification as deemed appropriate.

     Subsec. (b)(3).
 [Pub.
-L. 99–339, § 101(b)][/us/pl/99/339/s101/b], substituted provisions directing the Administrator to publish maximum contaminant level goals and promulgate national primary drinking water regulations for contaminants, other than specified in par.
+L. 99–339][/us/pl/99/339], § 101(b), substituted provisions directing the Administrator to publish maximum contaminant level goals and promulgate national primary drinking water regulations for contaminants, other than specified in par.
 (1) or (2), which may have an adverse effect on health and are known or anticipated to occur in public water systems, to establish an advisory working group to aid in establishing a list of such contaminants, and to publish, within a specified time, both proposed and final goals and regulations for provisions which required that revised national primary drinking water regulations specify a maximum contaminant level or require the use of treatment techniques for each contaminant, which level or technique was to be as close to the recommended level or technique as feasible, and defined the term “feasible”.

     Subsec. (b)(4) to (11).
 [Pub.
-L. 99–339, § 101(b)][/us/pl/99/339/s101/b], (c)(1), (d), added pars.
+L. 99–339][/us/pl/99/339], § 101(b), (c)(1), (d), added pars.
 (4) to (8), redesignated former pars.
 (4) to (6) as pars.
 (9) to (11), respectively, in par.
 (9) substituted “National” for “Revised National” and inserted provision that review include analysis, and publication in Federal Register, of innovations in technology, treatment techniques or other activities occurring during previous three years and their feasibility, and in par.
 (10) substituted “National” for “Revised National”.

     Subsec. (e).
 [Pub.
-L. 99–339, § 101(e)][/us/pl/99/339/s101/e], amended subsec. (e) generally, substituting provisions which relate to the request by the Administrator of comments by the Science Advisory Board prior to proposal of a maximum contaminant level goal and national primary drinking water regulation for provisions which related to study by the National Academy of Sciences to determine the maximum contaminant levels, report to Congress, and funding therefor.
+L. 99–339][/us/pl/99/339], § 101(e), amended subsec. (e) generally, substituting provisions which relate to the request by the Administrator of comments by the Science Advisory Board prior to proposal of a maximum contaminant level goal and national primary drinking water regulation for provisions which related to study by the National Academy of Sciences to determine the maximum contaminant levels, report to Congress, and funding therefor.

     1977—Subsec. (e)(2).
 [Pub.
 L. 95–190][/us/pl/95/190] inserted provisions relating to revisions of the required report and cl.
 (G).

  __National Primary Drinking Water Regulation for Arsenic__

 [Pub.
-L. 106–377, § 1(a)(1)][/us/pl/106/377/s1/a/1] \[title III\], Oct.
+L. 106–377][/us/pl/106/377], § 1(a)(1) \[title III\], Oct.
 27, 2000, [114 Stat.
 1441][/us/stat/114/1441], 1441A–41, provided in part:

 > “That notwithstanding section 1412(b)(12)(A)(v) of the Safe Drinking Water Act, as amended \[[42 U.S.C.
 300g–1(b)(12)(A)(v)][/us/usc/t42/s300g–1/b/12/A/v]\], the Administrator shall promulgate a national primary drinking water regulation for arsenic not later than June 22, 2001.”

  __Applicability of Prior Requirements__

 [Pub.
-L. 104–182, title I, § 102(b)][/us/pl/104/182/s102/b], Aug.
+L. 104–182, title I][/us/pl/104/182/tI], § 102(b), Aug.
 6, 1996, [110 Stat.
 1620][/us/stat/110/1620], provided that:

 > “The requirements of subparagraphs (C) and (D) of section 1412(b)(3) of the Safe Drinking Water Act \[[42 U.S.C.
 300g–1(b)(3)(C)][/us/usc/t42/s300g–1/b/3/C], (D)\] as in effect before the date of enactment of this Act \[Aug.
 6, 1996\], and any obligation to promulgate regulations pursuant to such subparagraphs not promulgated as of the date of enactment of this Act, are superseded by the amendments made by subsection (a) \[amending this section\].”

  __Disinfectants and Disinfection Byproducts__

 [Pub.
-L. 104–182, title I, § 104(b)][/us/pl/104/182/s104/b], Aug.
+L. 104–182, title I][/us/pl/104/182/tI], § 104(b), Aug.
 6, 1996, [110 Stat.
 1625][/us/stat/110/1625], provided that:

 > “The Administrator of the Environmental Protection Agency may use the authority of section 1412(b)(5) of the Safe Drinking Water Act \[[42 U.S.C.
 300g–1(b)(5)][/us/usc/t42/s300g–1/b/5]\] (as amended by this Act) to promulgate the Stage I and Stage II Disinfectants and Disinfection Byproducts Rules as proposed in volume 59, Federal Register, page 38668 (July 29, 1994).
 The considerations used in the development of the July 29, 1994, proposed national primary drinking water regulation on disinfectants and disinfection byproducts shall be treated as consistent with such section 1412(b)(5) for purposes of such Stage I and Stage II rules.”